 Watertown Municipal Utilities operates 253 miles of distribution mains, with 10,764 gas services lines and has 10,639 gas meters installed.
 We service Watertown, Lakes Kampeska, Pelican and rural areas around the edges of the city limits.
-WMU operates on gas pressures from1⁄2 psig downstream of the meter, with mains pressures from 10 psig to 500 psig.
-WMU receives its primary natural gas from Northern Border Pipeline and has Northern Natural Gas as a backup.
+WMU operates on gas pressures from 1⁄4 psig downstream of the meter, with mains pressures from 10 psig to 500 psig.
+WMU receives its natural gas from Northern Border Pipeline.
 Our company only distributes natural gas and does not transport any liquids.
-WMU could operate a propane-air standby plant to help service our customers.
 The WMU website provides information on gas safety, rates, general information, 811 information, gas policies, and emergency phone numbers.